hedgedoc/hedgedoc/docs/dev/api.md

 # API documentation
-Several tasks of CodiMD can be automated through HTTP requests.
+Several tasks of HedgeDoc can be automated through HTTP requests.
 The available endpoints for this api are described in this document.
 For code-autogeneration there is an OpenAPIv3-compatible description available [here](openapi.yml).